aLibraryEnthusiast/haxbox_tf2/README.md

 # HAXBOX - a linux based external tf2 hack almost* undetectable

-##### NOTICE: i, or any 3rd party, do not condone hacking, whilst yes i made this, it doesn't mean you should use it, i took a huge risk when making this so be careful
+##### NOTICE: i, or any 3rd party, do not condone hacking/exploiting, whilst yes i made this, it doesn't mean you should use it, i took a huge risk when making this so be careful

 ## features:
  - almost* undetectable